 What’s great about financial advice is that there is no right answer.
 It’s valuable to consider it all and take the ideas that will help you improve your financial life.

 For the last few years, the FIRE “movement” has been extremely popular.
 The idea of retiring early and escaping the rat race is intoxicating.
-Most recently, there’s been a bit of a backlash (rightfully, I think) criticizing the movement.
+Most recently, there’s been a bit of a backlash (rightfully in some cases) criticizing the movement.
 (FIRE stands for financial independence, retire early)

 I’ve always seen the FIRE movement as a net positive.
 I’m not “in” it so I don’t see all of its parts (and thus can’t speak to the sexism and judgment and whatnot) but if you take the good and leave the bad, you’re better off for it.